AtotallyRandomGuy/iPhone-Chart/README.md

 Ok, that was all.
 Feel free to use, share, add onto, etc. I would appreciate it if you'd not claim my work as your own, so it would be awesome if you use it to credit me in some way, like leave a link to this repository.
 Thanks.

-I also noticed that the formatting is a bit broken if you view it on GitHub.
+I also noticed that sometimes, the formatting is a bit broken if you view the chart on GitHub.
 For the best viewing experience, download the file, and open it with Notepad.
+Zoom out if necessary.

 Alrighty,
 Have fun!